GTPB/PPB18/assets/6_Parsing-Theory-I.md

 Challenge  #4

 >
->Read a file in FASTA format and write to a new file only the header of the record.
+>Download the file `SingleSeq.fasta` from [here](data_and_scripts/Parsing/SingleSeq.fasta).
+Read the file in FASTA format and write to a new file only the header of the record.
->Download the file from [here](data_and_scripts/Parsing/SingleSeq.fasta)
 >
 ---